hadfieldn/storybook-filepath-chapters/README.md

 - **requireContext:** A webpack [require context](https://github.com/webpack/docs/wiki/context)
 that identifies the files to be searched for stories.
 (See the example above.)
 - **options:** (optional) `{ wrapStories: true }` will wrap each call to `storiesOf` in a new chapter.
-By default, all stories in a given folder are wrapped in a single chapter.
+By default, all stories in a given folder are wrapped inside one chapter.

 ```js